-And ashes are also something else.
-Ashes are a sign of repentance.
+But ashes are also something else.
+Ashes are also a sign of repentance.
 Repentance from what?
 Is it not God who needs to repent, if there even is one, for supposedly creating such an inescapable joke, whose only meaning is whatever we provide it?
+What about all the suffering and sickness we see everywhere?
 And here's this church service where you mark stuff on your face then read a Gospel passage saying not to go around looking like you're being all religious by marking stuff on your face.
 What's up with that?

 Hey, it's Lent.
 This is not going to be pretty.
 Or very nice either.
 It gets a little rough.
 And on Ash Wednesday the two most basic facts of Man come to-gether in a jarring way.
 One is the fact that you came from nothing and you're going back there.
 We can see that.
-The other fact we cannot see, which is, God doesn't want it that way and didn't set it up that way, and if it's that way now, guess whose doing that is?
+The other fact we cannot see, which is, God doesn't want it that way, didn't and doesn't intend it that way, so if it's that way it is now, that is Man's doing, not God's.
+Hence the repentance.
 So what's God gonna do about that?
+More on that shortly.

 The double message of the ashes is clear.
-It runs through the Introit, echoed in the Collect, through the prophecy of Joel, to the words of Jesus, which are all read at mass, also known as divine service, on Ash Wednesday: turn to God and you will be delivered, stick to ashes and you will be, well, ashes.
+It runs through the readings on Ash Wednesday at mass, also known as divine service and not to be confused with Mass: turn to God and you will be delivered, stick to ashes and you will be, well, ashes.

 A Purpose Driven Life?